children hugging their mother after wrongful death in family

 Columbia Wrongful Death Lawyer

 When a person you care about dies unexpectedly due to someone else’s careless actions, there’s a sense of outrage at the injustice.
 However, you should know that South Carolina law allows certain survivors to seek justice ─ and financial compensation ─ through a wrongful death lawsuit against the negligent party.
+Sadly, these cases are often very emotional and may involve multiple family members, all of whom have their own unique perspectives and concerns.

-Call at 866-783-9278 or contact us online to arrange your free and confidential case review.
+Call at (803) 743-4200 or contact us online to arrange your free and confidential case review.

-Who Can File a Wrongful Death Lawsuit in Columbia, S.C.?
+Who Can File a Wrongful Death Lawsuit in Columbia, SC.?

 Although everyone in the family may share in the tragic loss of a loved one, only certain people can technically bring a wrongful death lawsuit under South Carolina law.
 The law requires that wrongful death cases be brought by the executor or representative of the deceased’s estate.
 In most cases, this will be a trusted relative named in a will.
 If there is no will, the State of South Carolina outlines the order in which family members can be selected to serve in this capacity.